Revision Date: 29 August 2018

 - Forms and Tools/Online Processes

 Rules and policies governing the approval and definition of international travel come from a variety of sources including the State of Texas Travel Regulations Act (Chapter 660 of the Texas Government Code) and the Board of Regents' Rules and Regulations.
 These rules and policies define international travel as travel to, in, or from a destination that is neither in the United States, nor a possession of the United States.
 To assist university employees with calls for help, advice and medical response when traveling internationally, this procedure explains the organization that the UT System has contracted with to provide international assistant services to its employees and students when traveling on university business.

-All UT Arlington employees and students who are traveling internationally for UT Arlington business.
+All UTA employees and students who are traveling internationally for UTA business.

 Website Address for This Procedure